aryan468/glubery-email-preview/README.md

 ---

 ### 3. employee_registration.handlebars

+(Updated welcome text from "You have been registered as an employee at Glubery" to "Welcome aboard!
+Your account has been successfully created on Glubery.in")

 **Purpose:** Welcome new employees and provide account setup link.

 **Required Data:**

 - `name` (string) - Employee's name
 - `email` (string) - Employee's email
 - `setupLink` (string) - Account setup link